enormandeau/github_tutorial/README.md

 barrier.

 ## What problems are we trying to solve?
+- Working from anywhere
+- Increasing your online visibility
+- Improve coding and analysis practices
-- Tracking changes and versions in code and documents
+- Structure your code and projects better
 - Collaborating with others to do your analyses
-- Increasing your online visibility
+- Create basic web pages to show your analyses
+- Tracking code modifications and versions
-- Developing better coding and analysis practices
+- Create easy documentation and tutorials
-- Sharing your code
+- Open Science: share your code
+- Show your project is alive
+- Improving your carreer

 Git and GitHub can help you accomplish the above.
 However, **they will require some work** to get you started, but **it should also fun to learn**.
 Let the